Two Different Questions

 Why Traditional Lead Scoring Has a Blind Spot

-HubSpot, Salesforce, and Marketo all offer lead scoring that increases a lead's score based on actions: opened an email (+5 points), visited the pricing page (+10 points), filled out a demo request form (+25 points).
-The problem is this model assumes every form submission is a real person.
+HubSpot, Salesforce, Marketo all add points for actions: opened an email (+5), visited pricing (+10), submitted demo request (+25).
+The model assumes every submission is a person.

 What Lead Validation Checks